A Guide to the Successful International Registration of Trademarks in the US

 The greater the likelihood of confusion between your mark and an existing product, the greater the likelihood of the USPTO rejecting your trademark application.

 Also, the strength of a mark is determined by how easy or difficult it will be to protect it.
 Generic words and descriptive terms should not be used for trademark applications.
-Fanciful words (those with no known dictionary meaning, such as “Indomie”) and arbitrary words (those with dictionary meanings but used as marks for products unrelated to their meanings, such as “potato” for shoes) are the strongest marks and the easiest to protect if infringed.
+Fanciful words (those with no known dictionary meaning, such as “Indomie”) and arbitrary words (those with dictionary meanings but used as marks for products unrelated to their meanings, such as “potato” for shoes) are the important marks and the easiest to protect if infringed.
+As important as trademarks are in words, they are equally important in the fashion industry.

 Before proceeding with the trademark application, search the USPTO database for similar trademarks.
 If no marks identical to yours appear in the search results, you’re good to go.